Skip to content ↓

 Illness

 Each and every day at school matters.
 Of course, none of us can help being ill, but we encourage you to think carefully before deciding not to send your child to school.
 It can often be difficult to know whether to send a child in when they have a mild illness, especially post-pandemic.
-See the document below or, the NHS website could help: https://www.nhs.uk/live-well/is-my-child-too-ill-for-school/
+See the document below or, these websites could help:

 Call all the school office if you are ever in doubt.
 We would be very happy to talk through your options with you.